smatechnologies/ibm-i-agent-docs/docs/message-management/details.md

 However, when using non-system commands or commands not installed in the LSAM environment library list, it is also important to assure how the command execution program has been configured.
 Many times commands are created with the command execution program location specified as '\*LIBL' meaning that the program must be found in the job's library list.
 Once again, the task spawned by the LSAM Message Manager would not typically have third-party application libraries in its library list (unless the LSAM environment library list has been modified to always include third-party software libraries -- for this purpose).
 Therefore, even a library-qualified command may fail to execute, unless the command uses the Product library attribute of the command to specify the library where the third-party application software may be found.

-#### LSAM Dynamic Variables in Event Commands
+### LSAM Dynamic Variables in Event Commands

 The LSAM Message Management server program supports replacement of LSAM Dynamic Variables that may be included in the Event response command field.
 To insert Dynamic Variable tokens into the Event command field it is helpful to use the Dynamic Variable prompting function key:

 - **F6=DynVar**: This command key, when pressed while the cursor is positioned in the Event command field, causes a window listing available Dynamic Variables to appear.
 PageDown as necessary, then position the cursor over the desired variable name and press <**Enter**> to select that variable so that it will be inserted as a token into the Event command field.
 The token will be inserted at the position where the cursor was when <**F6**> was pressed.

 The LSAM Message Manager processes Dynamic Variable token replacement before any other action when it is preparing to execute an Event response command.
-Therefore, the value that is used to replace the token could contain any form of valid IBM command or OpCon $-command string.
+Therefore, the value that is used to replace the token could contain any form of valid IBM command or an Agent $-System command string.
 It is also permitted to use Dynamic Variables in place of one or more parameters of a command that is typed into the Event command field.
 More than one Dynamic Variable can be included in a single Event command, as long as the final result after token replacement is a valid format for the allowed command types.

 Use caution when determining how to set the value of a Dynamic Variable that will be replaced by the LSAM Message Manager.
 It might seem possible to use additional Message Management Event commands or the Message Manager capability to call user-defined programs in order to set a Dynamic Variable value.
 However, due to the way the Message Manager spawns separate tasks for both of these capabilities, it may not always be possible to assure that the spawned tasks will be executed in the